Uninett/nav/doc/intro/install.rst

   nav config path

-To install a set of pristine NAV configuration into one of these locations, e.g. in :file:`/etc/nav`, run::
+To install a set of pristine NAV configuration files into one of these locations, e.g. in :file:`/etc/nav`, run::

   nav config install /etc/nav